hussain0048/Predict-assigment-submission-using--ML/README.md

+Dear Team, First of all congratulation to all team members on publishing our paper in EI conferences
+ Title: "Mining Moodle Data to Detect the Inactive and Lowperformance Students during the Moodle Course" Conferences:2nd International Conference on Big Data ResearchAt: Weihai,China our next project is to published our paper in SCI or SCIE journal

 # Predict-assigment-submission-using-Deep-learning
-1- The main goal of this project to predict student next week assigment submission probability uisng Deep learning (CNN) without uisng preprocessing
+Main Goal: The main goal of this project to predict student next week assigment submission probability uisng Deep learning (CNN) without uisng preprocessing

 2- Language: Python , Tensorflow